-There’s several different types of hiatuses that you can take to benefit yourself and your business.
-A hiatus is an amount of time that you close down or take off work.
-It’s usually longer than a regular vacation of a few weeks or days, and requires a good plan so the business doesn’t take a hit during your absence.
+There are several different types of hiatuses that you can take to benefit yourself and your business.
+A hiatus is the amount of time that you close down or take off work.
+It’s usually longer than a regular vacation of a few weeks or days and requires a good plan so the business doesn’t take a hit during your absence.

-But for the purpose of this article, thinking of your time off as a hiatus is really thinking of time that you’re completely turning off and focusing on yourself.
-This will not only benefit your business, but also your overall well-being, which is important for a business owner.
+But for the purpose of this article, thinking of your time off as a hiatus is really thinking of the time that you’re completely turning off and focusing on yourself.
+This will not only benefit your business but also your overall well-being, which is important for a business owner.

 Seasonal 3-Day Weekends